Financial: Employee 401(k) Savings Plan

-Most employees, full time or part time, age 18 or older, are eligible to participate in the 401(k) plan on their date of hire.
-Eligible employees are 100 percent vested in their account, which means the account cannot be forfeited or reduced (other than with respect to market fluctuations).
+Most employees age 18 or older are eligible to participate in the 401(k).
+Eligible employees are 100% vested in their account, which means the account cannot be forfeited or reduced (other than with respect to market fluctuations).

 New employees are automatically enrolled in the 401(k) plan.
-The default is a before-tax contribution rate of 3 percent of your gross biweekly income amount and includes an automatic increase of 1 percent each year (up to a maximum limit of 10 percent) generally corresponding with your annual merit increase timing.
+The default is a before-tax contribution rate of 3 percent of your gross biweekly income and includes an automatic increase of 1 percent (up to a maximum of 10 percent) each March.